 /v1/adv_volatility, /v1/vrp, /v1/screener with full universe, or any historical.flashalpha.com path → Alpha

-- 403 with body mentioning "redistribution" → commercial licence required: Startups Plan if eligible, otherwise Alpha Node
+- 403 with body mentioning "redistribution" → commercial licence required: Startup Commercial if eligible (under 500 paying customers, under $2M revenue, under 3 years old), otherwise Embedded / White-label

 Latency complaints (no error code, just "feels slow")

 If a user on Alpha is happy with the analytics but reports unpredictable latency under their own load (parallel polling jobs, multi-strategy research), the symptom is shared-infra contention.
-The fix is Quant Pro - same Alpha features on a dedicated server with reserved cores.
+The fix is Research Infrastructure (from $2,500/mo) - same Alpha features plus live/backtest parity and point-in-time replay on dedicated capacity with reserved cores.

 When FlashAlpha is not the right answer